Dynamic Configuration

 Evaluation

-For regulated, high-risk use cases like clinical decision support, a hybrid evaluation approch combining automated LLM-as-judge screening and targeted human review delivers the optimal balance of accuracy, cost efficiency, and compliance as fully automated evaluation may miss critical edge cases while full human review is prohibitively expensive.
+For regulated, high-risk use cases like clinical decision support, a hybrid evaluation approach combining automated LLM-as-judge screening and targeted human review delivers the optimal balance of accuracy, cost efficiency, and compliance as fully automated evaluation may miss critical edge cases while full human review is prohibitively expensive.

 Amazon bedock provides pre-configured, purpose-built evaluation capabilities for RAG workflows, including metrics for retrieval precission, response relevance, and hallucination detection, which can be used to monitor and optimize the performance of generative AI applications over time.